-We’re decidedly pro-sex here at Thriving Marriages, just in case you were wondering.
-I say that because today’s post from Sheila at to love, honor, and vacuum is a lot of things – insightful, romantic, practical – but it’s also pretty sexy, especially toward the beginning.
-Hope it – ahem – inspires you this week.
+Today’s post about Valentine’s Day from Sheila at to love, honor, and vacuum is a lot of things – insightful, romantic, practical.
+Hope it inspires you this month.

 It’s Valentine’s Day month!

 And I believe that we can make Valentine’s Day last ALL month, because this is a special February.
 This one has 29 days.
 So let’s do something different!

 In fact, I’m doing something different today.
 Usually I have my “Top 10” posts on Tuesdays.
 But since today is the beginning of Valentine’s Day month, I decided that we should launch it today!

 I’m a big believer in marriage, and so I want to share with you 10 ideas–all of them very different–that you can start TODAY and do for a whole 29 days.
 Why settle for just one day of love when you can make it last for 29?

 So choose the idea that would work best in your marriage, and DO IT!